Cash Home Buyers- Can You Trust Them? How to Find a Reputable House Buying Company in San Diego

 - Construction: If your home is in need of a major roof repair or the entire kitchen needs an overhaul, you can sell it as-is to a cash home buyer without touching a thing.
 Unlike a traditional buyer, investors see these repairs as opportunities (not burdens).
 This means that you don’t lift a hammer or put any of your own money into making repairs.

 Cons in selling to a cash buyer:

 - Market value: Selling to an investor AND getting top market value for your home is unlikely.
-Investors have to buy your home knowing that even after holding costs, paying closing costs and commissions, and paying for repairs, that they will make a profit.
+Investors have to buy your home knowing that even after holding costs, paying closing costs and commissions, and paying for repairs, they will make a profit.
 After all, this is an investment and a risk for the buyer.
 So, no, you usually won’t get top dollar from an investor.
 But, don’t forget all of the fees and commissions you are avoiding in selling direct to a buyer…in the end, what you walk away with may not vary all that much.

-- Scams: Unfortunately, there are scams out there and companies who give other investors a bad reputation.
+- Scams: Unfortunately, there are scams out there and companies that give other investors a bad reputation.
 You will have to do extra research when selling to a cash home buyer to ensure that they are a credible business, one that will not take advantage of the potentially vulnerable situation you are in.

 - Licensing: Technically, investors do NOT need a license to buy.
 Because of this, you don’t know anything about the person or entity offering to buy your house (without doing research).
 Some investors are actual corporations, and others are individuals who are also real estate agents.
-This can be concerning for some sellers because the motive in purchasing your home is unclear.
+This can be concerning for some sellers because the motive for purchasing your home is unclear.